Jordan Kent: Seattle Seahawks

 Kent had been on the Seattle Seahawks practice squad since he was drafted in 2007.
+On August 8, 2008, he caught an 18-yard touchdown pass during a preseason game against the Minnesota Vikings.
 He was signed on to the active roster on October 7, 2008.
 He has since played on special teams and lined up as a receiver against Miami in week 10.
-On September 5, 2009, he was released by the Seahawks during the final 53 man roster cuts.
+On September 5, 2009, he was released by the Seahawks during the final 53-man roster cuts.

 St. Louis Rams

 Kent signed with the St. Louis Rams on November 17, 2009, and made his first and only professional reception, a five-yard gain, on January 3, 2010, against the San Francisco 49ers.
 He was then cut on September 3, 2010.

 Personal life

-Jordan is the son of former Oregon basketball coach Ernie Kent, who formerly coached at Washington State University.
+Jordan is the son of former Oregon basketball player and head coach Ernie Kent, who formerly coached at Washington State University and better known for his tenure at University of Oregon.
 He is also an avid golfer.
 Jordan is open about his Christian beliefs.
 Jordan is a business owner, broadcaster, and entrepreneur.
 He is also passionate about health and wellness.
-During the summer months, he runs youth summer camps that teach children sport, nutrition, and character fundamentals through the state of Oregon.
+During the summer months, he runs youth summer camps that teach children sport, nutrition, and character fundamentals through the state of Oregon and across the United States.
 As of 2021, over 20,000 kids have attended his camps.
-On Valentine's Day 2015, Kent asked longtime girlfriend Tiffany Danielle to marry him.
-Kent and his family reside in the suburbs of Portland.
-Jordan serves on the Board for Doernbecher Foundation at OHSU in Portland.
+On Valentine's Day 2015, Kent asked longtime girlfriend Tiffany to marry him.
+Kent splits his time between Atlanta, Georgia and Oregon during the summer.
+Jordan served on the Board for Doernbecher Foundation at OHSU in Portland.
+Kent is the father to four boys.